developer-zebra/developer-zebra-site/src/datawedge/7-4/guide/utilities/ekb/index.md

 **Enterprise Keyboard Configuration** enables the use of an [Enterprise Keyboard](/enterprise-keyboard), whether standard (default) or custom layout, as the IME (input method editor) with an associated app in a DataWedge profile.
 This facilitates the use of different keyboard layouts without the need to modify an app, activating Enterprise Keyboard automatically as the on-screen keyboard for user input.
 A custom Enterprise Keyboard layout (`.encrypted` file) can be created and configured with [Enterprise Keyboard Designer](/ekd).

 **Requirements:**
+* DataWedge v7.4.44 or higher.
-* Enterprise Keyboard v3.2 or higher is installed on the device.
-Zebra devices running Android 7.x Nougat and higher are pre-installed with v1.7 or higher.
-For Zebra devices running Android 6.x Marshmallow or older, v1.7 and higher will be automatically installed as part of any LifeGuard update.
+* Enterprise Keyboard v3.2 or higher.
+Zebra devices with Android 7.x Nougat or higher are pre-installed with Enterprise Keyboard v1.7 or higher.
+For Zebra devices with Android 6.x Marshmallow or lower, Enterprise Keyboard v1.7 or higher is included with any LifeGuard update.
 * Enterprise Keyboard must be set as the default IME in Android Settings on the device.
 * The Enterprise Keyboard layout definition file (`.encrypted`) is placed on the device in directory `/enterprise/device/settings/ekb/config`.